 The use of digital technology allows for business to be done in many different places.
-It is not uncommon to walk into a coffee shop, an airport or a hotel lobby to see people working away on their laptop while on a business call.
+It’s not uncommon to walk into a coffee shop, an airport or a hotel lobby to see people working away on their laptop.
 Leveraging technology to allow employees to work remotely and to easily work while travelling is a relatively new concept that allows for an element of convenience and increased productivity.
-At the same time, it is important employees understand the risks associate when working out of the office.
-Educating employees through cybersecurity training programs is being implemented across many organizations.
+At the same time, it’s important employees understand the risks associated when working out of the office.
+Cybersecurity training programs are being implemented across many organizations to teach employees how to stay safe while accessing company data.
 Today, we have put together 5 tips to keep top of mind for those employees that spend a lot of time on the road.

-2. Use VPN: VPN stands for Virtual Private Network.
+- Use a VPN Connection: VPN stands for Virtual Private Network.
 It is often used when working remotely because it encrypts data that is travelling to and from your laptop and sets you up with a secure server.
 This makes it harder for others on the network to see what you are doing.

-5. Backup your information: Avoid a brief moment of panic by knowing that in the event of a disaster, your files are backed up.
-Don’t get confused with cloud sharing apps such as Dropbox or Google Drive.
+- Backup your information: Avoid a brief moment of panic by knowing that in the event of a disaster, your files are backed up.
+Don’t get confused with cloud sharing apps such as Microsoft Office SharePoint.
 These apps allow for easy collaboration but they are not backup apps.
 Read our recent blog post about 5 key practices for your organization’s integrated backup solution to learn more.